 “What about using these, Gary?” he queried.

-“I doubt eggs will skim, Cheesy! (his nickname)” I replied disparagingly to my sibling.
+“I doubt eggs will skim, Cheesy! (his nickname)” I replied disparagingly.

 “Well they’ll skim better that a duck feather and the front page of the Chronicle, Gaz” Ian argued.

 “An anvil would skim more impressively than a duck feather and the front page of the Evening Chronicle, but it still wouldn’t be any good at skipping along the surface.”
-I retorted, now regretting I’d earlier brought up the subject of filling in time by skimming stones.
+I retorted, beginning to regret raising the subject of filling in time by skimming stones.

 “We haven’t got an anvil, Gary.” our kid observantly pointed out.

-“I know, it was a deliberately stupid example.”
+“I know, it was a deliberately stupid example I made to back my argument.”
 I countered.

 “Even if we had an anvil, Gaz, we’d not be able to lift it to throw it into the lake to see if it skimmed.” my brother continued.